Bonded-particle model for magneto-elastic rods

 \subsection{Lattice Boltzmann method}

-In this work, we use a custom lightweight LBM implementation in LAMMPS with the main goal of demonstrating coupling with BPM.
-More complex applications may benefit from the more established implementations mentioned above.
+The LBM recovers macroscopic flow quantities from the evolution of particle distribution functions via collision and streaming steps on a fixed Cartesian grid.
+Owing to its locality and flexibility, LBM exhibits good parallel scalability and is naturally suited for coupling with our particle-based rod model and the domain-decomposition framework used in LAMMPS.
+We develop a custom lightweight LBM--IBM package in LAMMPS with assistance from an AI language model (Claude, Anthropic).
+All generated code was reviewed, tested, and validated by the authors.
+The primary goal is to demonstrate the LBM--BPM coupling.
+More complex applications may benefit from established implementations available within LAMMPS \citep{tan2018parallel,ye2020openfsi,denniston2022lammps}.

 A detailed treatment of the LBM can be found in~\citet{kruger2017lattice}; here we summarize the essential features relevant to the present work.
 The LBM solves the discrete Boltzmann equation by evolving particle distribution functions $f_i(\bm{x}, t)$ on a regular lattice, where each $f_i$ represents the probability of finding particles moving with discrete velocity $\bm{e}_i$.
 The evolution proceeds in two steps: collision, in which distributions at each node relax toward a local Maxwell--Boltzmann equilibrium $f_i^{\mathrm{eq}}$ under the Bhatnagar--Gross--Krook (BGK) approximation \citep{bhatnagar1954model}; and streaming, in which post-collision distributions propagate to neighboring nodes along their respective velocity directions.
 The combined update reads

 where $\tau$ is the relaxation time related to the kinematic viscosity by $\nu = c_s^2(\tau - \tfrac{1}{2})\Delta t$, $c_s = 1/\sqrt{3}$ is the lattice speed of sound, and $S_i$ is the Guo forcing term~\citep{guo2002discrete}.
 External body forces are incorporated through the Guo scheme, which adds a source term to the collision step,